Diocese of Charleston

-The Diocese of Charleston (Dioecesis Carolopolitana) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church for the state of South Carolina in the United States.
-Currently, the diocese consists of 95 parishes, 21 missions and 32 schools with Charleston as its see city.
-As of 2025, the bishop of Charleston is Jacques Fabre-Jeune.
+The Diocese of Charleston (Dioecesis Carolopolitana) is a diocese of the Catholic Church for the state of South Carolina in the United States; its territory includes the entire state of South Carolina.

-The Diocese of Charleston is the seventh-oldest Catholic diocese in the United States and its territory includes the entire state of South Carolina.
 It is a suffragan diocese of the Archdiocese of Atlanta.
+The bishop is Jacques Fabre-Jeune.

 History

 1700 to 1820

-Before and during the American Revolutionary War, the Catholics in all of the British colonies in America were under the jurisdiction of the Apostolic Vicariate of the London District in England.
-However, in 1716 the colonial assembly in the Province of South Carolina had banned Catholics from the colony out of fear they would conspire with the Spanish Empire.
-A few French Catholic refugees had arrived in 1756 after the British expelled them from the former French colony of Acadia.
-With the passage of the U.S. Constitution in 1789 after the American Revolution, Catholics were guaranteed freedom of worship throughout the new nation.
+During the 18th century, present-day South Carolina was a British colony in North America.
+The few Catholics in the British colonies were under the jurisdiction of the Apostolic Vicariate of the London District in England.
+However, in 1716 the colonial assembly in the Province of South Carolina had banned Catholics immigrating into the colony, out of fear they would conspire with the Catholic Spanish nearby in Florida.
+In 1756, a few French Catholic refugees arrived in South Carolina after the British expelled them from the former French colony of Acadia.

-Pope Pius VI erected the Prefecture Apostolic of the United States in 1784, encompassing the entire United States.
+With the end of the American Revolution in 1783 and the passage of the U.S. Constitution in 1789 Catholics were guaranteed freedom of worship throughout the new nation.
+To remove Catholics in the United States from British jurisdiction, Pope Pius VI in 1784 erected the Prefecture Apostolic of the United States in 1784, encompassing the entire nation.
 Five years later, he converted the prefecture into the Diocese of Baltimore.